 - Appearance: Clear aligners are pretty discreet, but by experimenting with different plastics, surfaces, and designs, home aligner companies have made them even more so.
 Aesthetics somewhat depend on personal preferences, though, so what looks “best” might vary based on a customer’s tastes and style.

-- Customer Experience: Because customers complete their treatment entirely on their own, home aligner companies need to be on their customer service game to answer questions and resolve issues.
+- Customer Experience: When completing aligner treatment mostly (or entirely) from home, patients depend on companies having a strong remote customer service game to answer questions and resolve issues.
 Contact channels, responsiveness, helpfulness, and refund policies all play into the quality of a company’s customer care.
+This is less of an issue for options that involve in-person check-ins at a local dentist office.

 Which Factors Are Most Important?